PeterGrace/codeowner-gen/README.md

 The output is then rendered to the CODEOWNERS file for you, alphabetized and/or grouped by your grouping specification, and properly columned so that the text columns align.

+With this workflow, a reviewer can see that the first line of the CODEOWNERS file is a codeowner-gen rendered file and ignore it, in favor of reviewing the changes in the codeowners.yaml file instead.
+That file, being yaml, will show changes in a more sane and easy-to-digest format for a PR reviewer.

 ## Usage
 `codeowner-gen` in a directory with a well-formatted codeowners.yaml will output a CODEOWNERS file.
 If you want to specify an alternate yaml, use `-i` option.